Best Tips for Healthy Heart

 Any amount Smoking, even light smoking or occasional smoking damages the heart and blood vessels.
-Who has suffered from diabetes they have a greater risk of heart attack.
+Who has suffered from diabetes has a greater risk of a heart attack?
 Second-hand smoke (passive smoking) also affects the heart.
-Make distance from second-hand smoke.
+Make a distance from second-hand smoke.

 Eat Healthy and Balanced Diet

 Follow the healthy and balanced diet that can really impact your health and healthy body impact your heart.
-For healthy heart take the variety of nutritious food, fruits, wholegrain, and legumes.
-Avoid dairy product in which amount of fat is more, unprocessed lean meats, unsaturated fats, foods enriched with omega-3.
+For a healthy heart, take the variety of nutritious food, fruits, wholegrain, and legumes.
+Avoid dairy products in which amount of fat is more, unprocessed lean meats, unsaturated fats, and foods enriched with omega-3.

-Think that you are too busy?
-Think that heart diseases will kill you.
-Many people unaware of their heart disease.
+Think you are too busy?
+Think heart diseases will kill you.
+Many people are unaware of their heart disease.
 Regular check up and early treatment give you chances to prevent heart disease.

 Do not forget that alcohol contains calories.
 Regularly drinking more than the NHS recommends can have a noticeable impact on your waistline.